Place of Birth: Wellington, NZ

-Duncan Paia’aua will enter the 2018 season with the confidence and self belief of a young man who has worked hard to establish himself as one of the St.George Queensland Reds’ most promising prospects.
+Duncan Paia’aua will enter the 2019 season with the confidence and self belief of a young man who has worked hard to establish himself as one of the key members of the St.George Queensland Reds squad.

 His development has come off the back of significant hard work and persistence, as it wasn’t all smooth sailing after making the transition back to Rugby from league in late 2014.

 Paia’aua grew up in Rockhampton, where he played Rugby in high school and twice represented Queensland in Under 16s.

 He transitioned to league following high school and spent two seasons with the Brisbane Broncos under-20s side in the National Youth Competition, before signing with the Reds ahead of the 2015 season.

 He was born in New Zealand, but his family moved to Melbourne when he was three years old, before settling in Rockhampton in 2002.
 He is one of 11 kids, with his youngest siblings identical triplets.